Shadow of the Thin Man: Plot

+A ticket seller at the wrestling arena informs Nick that Macy's alibi is fake and that he witnessed Claire and Whitey arguing the night of his murder.
+Nick visits Claire, who reacts angrily to Nick's questions and orders him to leave.
+Nick then investigates Whitey's apartment, where Asta helps him find Claire's diamond bracelet.
+Claire enters the apartment and admits that she was having an affair with Whitey, and that she gave him the bracelet because he owed Benny $8,000 in gambling debts.

+That night, Nick and Nora meet Paul and Molly at a seafood restaurant.
+Nick encounters Benny and tells him that the watchman saw him the night of Whitey's murder.
+Terrified and wearing a bulletproof vest, Benny flees the restaurant.
+Abrams arrives and tells Nick and Paul that Whitey had been blackmailing Claire, threatening to expose her criminal past to Stephens.
+Sculley takes Nick, Paul, and Abrams to Benny's apartment, where they find him hanging, as well as the partially burned ledger.
+Nick remarks that the rough lacerations on Benny's neck rule out a suicide, and that his bulletproof vest had been removed.

+The next day, Nick gathers all the suspects in Abrams' office.
+Nick eventually declares Sculley to be the murderer.
+Since Whitey knew of Sculley's partnership with Stephens and Macy, Sculley killed Whitey.
+He then killed Benny and tried to frame him for the deaths of Goldez and Whitey.
+According to the superintendent of Benny's building, Benny, fearing for his own life, had switched apartments three hours before he died.
+Sculley claims he had not visited Benny in a week, yet he led Nick, Paul, and Abrams to the correct apartment the previous night.
+Sculley grabs Nick's gun, but Nora jumps Sculley while others help restrain him.
+Nick reveals he had earlier emptied his gun and gives Nora a diamond bracelet.

 Production

 Frances Goodrich and Albert Hackett, the husband and wife team who wrote the first three Thin Man scripts, refused to write another one.
 Goodrich said: "They press you awfully hard there…when they started talking about another Thin Man, we started throwing up and crying into our typewriters.
 We had the nervous breakdown together, [so] we said, "let's get out of here [and] we quit".

 The film was based on a story by Harry Kurnitz, not Dashiell Hammett, as the previous films had been, with the script written by Harry Kurnitz and Irving Brecher.

 After difficulties with the previous films, author Dashiell Hammett was uninvolved in the production of Shadow or the two subsequent films in the series.

 On 22 June 1941, MGM filmed exteriors for Shadow of the Thin Man in Berkeley, California, with Golden Gate Fields racetrack, which first opened on 1 February the same year, as Greenway Park.
 On the San Francisco–Oakland Bay Bridge, Nick and Nora Charles get "pulled over" for speeding on the upper deck of the bridge.